Comment on page

 - I usually eat at home, but I can afford an occasional meal out if I choose.
 I don’t frequently purchase new clothes, electronics, or furniture.

 - I’m a penny-pincher when it comes to superfluous expenses, but I confidently invest in myself through things like books, courses, and enriching experiences.

 - I would consider myself frugal and thrifty, but not extremely so.
 My quality of life is high and I don’t view a lack of money as holding me back in any significant way.
 I see voluntary simplicity as a choice, not a burden.

 To achieve this, we have pegged the base amount for our research fellowships to MIT’s living wage calculator, and they will be updated annually to reflect MIT’s benchmark.
 We chose to pin this living wage to Boulder, CO (Pax Fauna’s home address and a relatively expensive location) for all fellowships to honor the ways individuals factor cost of living into where they choose to live.
 The amount for 2023 is the equivalent of a $42,341 annual living wage, dispersed in biweekly paychecks.

 On top of the living wage stipend, we provide health care and retirement contributions.

-Pax Fauna partners are set up with a SIMPLE IRA account and Pax Fauna matches any contributions to it up to 3% of the partner's paycheck.
+Pax Fauna partners have the option to set up a SIMPLE IRA account.
+Pax Fauna will match any contributions to it up to 3% of the partner’s paycheck.